AidenWilliams/Unsigned-Integer/README.md

 This is an unsigned integer implementation for the CPS2004 unit in my University course.

-I provide the CMake text file and a number of tests.
-The shell scripts are intended to be run on Linux.
+A use case can be found in main.cpp.
+The class is intended to be used like any other numeric type in CPP.